Forrest-Stone/SAC-Opt/README.md

-# Self-Correcting Optimization Modeling via Iterative Semantic Alignment
+# SAC-Opt: Semantic Anchors for Iterative Correction in Optimization Modeling

 >